What is TPO-antibodies?

 You can support a balanced immune and thyroid response by reducing the triggers that lead to autoantibody production.

-Selenium and Zinc: These minerals are vital for thyroid enzyme function and immune regulation.
+Selenium and zinc: These minerals are vital for thyroid enzyme function and immune regulation.
 Focus on Brazil nuts and pumpkin seeds.

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.

-Testing with Elfcare
+Testing TPO-antibodies with Elfcare

 Understanding your thyroid antibodies is a key step in proactive health.
 Elfcare’s tests provide the data you need to act before imbalances affect your daily life.